Hiking the Figure 8 Loop in Bryce Canyon is a perfect way to explore many of the best sights in Bryce Canyon National Park.

 The final half a mile is an easy flat walk along the Rim Trail from Sunset Point back to Sunrise Point, where you started the hike.

 Bryce Canyon National Park is located in southwestern Utah.
-It’s conveniently located about an hour and a half from Zion National Park and just under 3 hours from Page, AZ (where you can see Antelope Canyon and Horseshoe Bend), making for perfect road trip options!
+It’s conveniently located about an hour and a half from Zion National Park, 1.5 hours from Kanab, Utah, and just under 3 hours from Page, Arizona.

 If you are planning to arrive by plane, your best bet is to fly into Las Vegas, rent a car, and then drive about 4 hours to the park.